sgchun/nps/README.md

      ...
      ```

-   - The *PREFORMATTED* format is the native format for NPS.
-We provide all summary statistics of [our test cases](https://github.com/sgchun/nps#test-cases) in this format.
-This is a tab-delimited text file format, and rows are sorted by chromsome numbers and positions.
+   - The *PREFORMATTED* format is the native format for NPS, and we provide summary statistics of [our test cases](https://github.com/sgchun/nps#test-cases) in this format so that they are testable without extra conversion steps.
+This is a tab-delimited text file format, and rows must be sorted by chromosome numbers and positions of SNPs.
 The following seven columns are required:
      - **chr**: chromosome name starting with "chr."
 NPS expects only chromosomes chr1-chr22.
      - **pos**: base position of SNP.
      - **ref** and **alt**: reference and alternative alleles of SNP.
-NPS does not allow InDels, tri-allelic SNPs, or duplicated markers.
      - **reffreq**: allele frequency of reference allele in the discovery GWAS cohort.
      - **pval**: p-value of association.
      - **effalt**: estimated *per-allele* effect size of *the alternative allele*.
 For case/control GWAS, log(OR) should be used.
-NPS will convert **effalt** to effect sizes relative to the standardized genotype using **reffreq**.
+NPS will convert **effalt** to effect sizes relative to *the standardized genotype* internally using **reffreq**.
      ```
      chr	pos	ref	alt	reffreq	pval	effalt chr1	676118	G	A	0.91584	0.7908	0.0012